Susmit-Ullas/Front-EndWebProjects/README.md

 make beginner web developers' life easier by offering a collection of small front-end web projects to practice and contribute to.
-There will be more projects added to the repository over time.
+There will be more projects added to the repository over time.(check)

 ## Contributing